 By default, configure will cause the build script to generate code suitable to run on your current CPU (using the -march=native option).
 This means the executables will likely not run on a different CPUs with different instruction sets, resulting in 'illegal instruction' runtime errors.
 If you intend to run MRtrix3 on a variety of different systems with a range of CPUs, or you have no idea what the CPU is on your target system, it is safest to specify a generic architecture when configuring MRtrix3, before invoking ./build.
-This can be done by passing an empty string for the ARCH environment variable, for example:
+For example, assuming a 64-bit build is needed:

 '''

-ARCH= ./configure ./build
+ARCH='x86-64' ./configure ./build

 '''